 For most of us, our home is our castle.
 It's where we feel safe and secure in familiar surroundings.
 Many people express a desire to remain in their own home for as long as possible.

 A loved one with increasing care needs may be able to continue living safely at home if the correct supports are available and put into place.
 This can be one of the toughest situations a caregiver and their loved one will navigate, especially if the person requiring more care decides they do not want or do not need any of these supports or services.
-However, there are several tools, tips, and resources which you will find in the menu options on the right to help you keep a step ahead of your loved one's needs, allowing them to remain at home safely and independently.
+However, in the submenu options for this section on the right, there are tools, tips, and resources to help you keep a step ahead of your loved one's needs, allowing them to remain at home safely and independently.